Breed Facts

 The Choctaw hog is an American swine breed that descends from Spanish stock brought to the Americas beginning in the 1500s.
 Native Americans, European colonizers, and a succession of others in the Southeast used Spanish hogs for over three hundred years.
 The modern breed’s name comes from the Choctaw tribe, with whom it has been associated for centuries.
 The Choctaw and other Native American tribes and their livestock migrated from the deep South to the Oklahoma Territory in the early 1800s; this began the Oklahoma Choctaw hog population.
 In the 1830s, the United States government forced the Cherokee, Chickasaw, Choctaw, Creek, and Seminole tribes (the “Five Civilized Tribes”) from Mississippi and Alabama to move to Oklahoma; their hogs came with them and were added to the existing population.

 Existing Choctaw hogs descended from these herds and have changed little in appearance during the past 150 years.
-They are small, weighing about 120 lbs., and are black with occasional white markings.
+They are small, weighing about 120 lbs., and are black but can be found in a number of solid and spotted colors.
+True Choctaw pigs do not have striped piglets or belts.
 The ears are erect to slightly drooping.
 Many Choctaws hogs have fleshy wattles on each side of the neck.
 The toes are fused, forming a single, mule-like hoof.
 The combination of the distinctive hoof and wattles are consistent with the breed’s Spanish origin as these traits are often found in populations that descended from Spanish hogs.
 For example, Mulefoot hogs share some physical characteristics with the Choctaw hog, although the two breeds have diverged over the past century and are now distinct.
 Choctaw hogs are also distinct from the “Pineywoods Rooter” and other genetically-mixed feral hog populations still found in the Southeast.

-The Choctaw breed is critically rare, with a population estimated at only a few hundred animals, although their numbers have been growing.
+The Choctaw breed is critically rare, although their numbers are beginning to grow thanks to conservation breeders in Oklahoma.
 Almost all of them are found in the counties of southeast Oklahoma that were formerly part of the Choctaw Nation.
-There is currently no registry for Choctaw hogs.

 Did you know: